-John Rich may be contemporary country music’s most enigmatic figure, a cross between a larger-than-life symbol of excess and a genuinely well-intentioned purveyor of heartland populism.
+John Rich may be contemporary country music’s most enigmatic figure, both a larger-than-life symbol of excess and a purveyor of heartland populism.

 JIM MALEC: John Rich…